4.7· 3 reviews

 About This Retreat

 Meditation & Silence is for those seeking to explore the space beyond thought.
-Whether you have meditated for a day or a decade, this retreat creates conditions for your mind to settle and your awareness to expand.
+Whether you have meditated for a day or a decade, this retreat creates conditions for your mind to settle and your awareness to expand in the profound quiet of the Himalayan mountains.
 The practice is simple: sit quietly.
 Return to your breath.
 Notice what arises and let it pass.
 Repeat.
 With time and repetition, the ground shifts beneath your assumptions.
+What seemed solid becomes spacious.
+What seemed urgent becomes optional.
 Days are structured in silence.
-You will practice meditation in the morning, afternoon, and evening.
-Guided sessions offer instruction.
-Self-practice offers freedom.
-Teachers remain available for questions and clarification, but the work is ultimately yours.
+You will practise meditation in the morning, midday, and evening.
+Guided sessions offer instruction in breath awareness, body scanning, and open awareness techniques.
+Self-practice periods offer freedom to sit with whatever is arising.
+Teachers remain available for one-to-one guidance, but the work is ultimately yours.
+The silence is not punitive — it is liberating.
+When you stop performing social interactions, something deeper becomes available.
+Most participants report that by day three, the quality of their inner experience changes fundamentally.
 By the end of the retreat, you will have tasted what your mind is beneath the noise.
 That taste changes everything.
+You return home not with a practice to remember, but with a direct experience that your body already knows how to access.

 Is This For You